 The solution improves the students’ ability to solve any complex question in the chapter.

 The solution helps to improve the students’ doubts in a precise manner.

 The solutions are handy and can be referred to before the examination for easy reference.

 Vedantu’s NCERT Solutions for Class 12 English Kaleidoscope Short Stories Chapter 1-I Sell My Dreams will guide students during their revision process with the least effort.
 It is our advice that students go through these solutions and practise them after having completed a summary of the chapter from the textbook to attempt the Class 12 English board exam with the confidence of scoring higher marks.

-FAQs on NCERT Solutions for Class 12 English Elective: Short Stories Chapter 1 – I Sell My Dreams
+FAQs on NCERT Solutions for Class 12 English Chapter 1 - Short Stories

 1. Human beings are rational.
 But then why do some of them still believe in superstitions?